At the top of the page

 Explanations of nuclear safety management and crisis management (preparations for emergencies) Consideration & analysis - IF-EU·540a.2 Each and every HEPCO employee recognizes that he or she is responsible for safety and continually works to foster and maintain a safety culture.

-HEPCO's efforts to enhance safety include formulation and annual reassessments of safety improvement plans based on our value that safety is the highest priority.
 One example of this commitment may be seen in HEPCO Group's establishment and reinforcement of the Corrective Action Program (CAP), an initiative for broadly collecting information as well as detecting and resolving issues voluntarily in order to prevent nonconformances from happening and recurring.

-Grid Resiliency Number of code and regulatory non-compliance incidents relating to cybersecurity and/or physical risks Quantitative Number of incidents IF-EU·550a.1 Undisclosed (Out of consideration of the risks that disclosure may lead to a cyber attack, the number of instances is given as "undisclosed.
+Grid Resiliency Number of code and regulatory non-compliance incidents relating to cybersecurity and/or physical risks Quantitative Number of incidents IF-EU·550a.1 Undisclosed (Out of consideration of the risks that disclosure may lead to a cyber attack, the number of instances is given as "undisclosed.")

 1. (1)Average annual service interruption time (System Average Interruption Duration Index (SAIDI)) per user